platformio/platformio-docs/core/installation.rst

 we have 2 options:

 1. Ask the user to install Python 3 using our guide :ref:`faq_install_python`
-2. You can automatically `Download Portable Python 3 <https://bintray.com/beta/#/platformio/dl-misc/python-portable?tab=files>`_
-   and unpack it in a cache folder of your application.
+2. You can automatically `Download Portable Python 3 (API) <https://api.registry.platformio.org/v3/packages/platformio/tool/python-portable>`_ and unpack it in a cache folder of your application.
 Later, you can use ``unpacked_protable_python_dir/python.exe``  for the installer script.